wjbarng/INFO441-Wholesale/README.md

 * Patch: If the user is authenticated, the method will take in a new password through a json object and update the user's current password.
 If successful, a message will show on the accounts page.
 * Get: Renders the account page.
 * Post: If the user is authenticated, the method will take in a card number and cardholder name through a json object and create a new payment entry into the Payment model.
 It then updates the customer table with the new payment.
 A 400 error will occur if the database cannot be accessed and a 403 error will occur if the user is not authenticated

+API Endpoints

+\` = required

+For the "POST", "DELETE", "PATCH" methods, users who are signed as ADMIN have permission.
+For the "GET" method, anyone can call this method even people who are not signed in.

+1. api/dicounts
+  * "GET" = Displays the list of the discounts that Wholesale offers
+  * "POST" = add new data into the Database
+    * percentage = percentage of discount`
+    * minQuan = minimum quantity`
+    * maxQuan = maximum quantity`
+    * id = id of the product`

+    Returns the Json object with new data
+  * "PATCH" = edit the existing data
+    * id = id of the discount`
+    * percentage = percentage of discount
+    * minQuan = minimum quantity
+    * maxQuan = maximum quantity

+    Returns the Json object with updated data

+  * "DELETE" = deleting the existing data
+    * id = id of the product

+2. api/categories
+  * "GET" = Displays the list of the categories
+  * "POST" = add new Categories into the Database
+    * name = name of the category`
+    * image = image of the category`

+3. api/categories/<category_id>
+  * "GET" = displays specific category with the products in the category
+  * "PATCH" = updates data of specific category
+    * name = name of the category
+    * image = image of the category`
+  * "DELETE" = delete the category

+Following fields are stored in the category table as a defualt values.
+* Pantry & Dry Goods
+* Bath & Facial Tissue
+* Canned Goods
+* Cleaning Products
+* Coffee & Sweeteners
+* Emergency Kits & Supplies
+* Breakroom Serving Supplies
+* Gourmet Foods
+* Paper Towels
+* Snacks
+* Water & Beverages

+4. api/products
+  * "GET" = displays the list of the products
+  * "POST" = Adds new product into the Database
+    * name = name of the product`
+    * description = description of the product
+    * image = image
+    * price = price`
+    * category = category name`
+    * max_quantity = max quantity that one order can buy`
+    * min_quantity_retail = min quantity that one retailer should buy` return the new data in the JSON Format

+  * "DELETE" = delete the product from the database
+    * name = name of the product

+5. api/products/<product_id>
+  * "GET" = displays the product information
+  * "PATCH" = update the product information
+    * name = name of the product
+    * description = description of the product
+    * image = image
+    * price = price
+    * max_quantity = max quantity that one order can buy
+    * min_quantity_retail = min quantity that one retailer should buy returns the updated JSON data